Advisor: Dr. Sara Rathburn

 The Yampa River is the last largely unregulated major tributary in the Colorado River system.
 For its final 70 km, the Yampa flows through Dinosaur National Monument, an area of major conservation importance in northern Colorado.
 Today the floodplain forest in Dinosaur is composed largely of cottonwood trees, which create diverse ecosystems that provide essential ecological and human benefits disproportionate to their size.

-This research will test the hypothesis that establishment of cottonwood floodplain forests along the Yampa River in Dinosaur is the result of extreme erosion that delivered a large volume of legacy sediment to the Yampa from the late 19th to mid-20th century.
-The overall goal is to assess the long-term view of the natural progression of riparian cottonwood ecosystems.
-Study findings have important research and management implications for understanding sediment regimes needed to establish cottonwood forests along a river of critical ecologic and recreational value.
+My research will test the hypothesis that establishment of cottonwood floodplain forests along the Yampa and Green Rivers in Dinosaur National Monument and Canyonlands National Park is the result of extreme erosion in headwater tributaries that delivered a large volume of legacy sediment to the Yampa from the late 19th to mid-20th century.
+Study results have important ramifications for land management and future development throughout the West.
+Overall, this research seeks to establish and highlight the importance of basin-wide sediment management for the maintenance and management of riparian forests and advance understanding of watersheds as connected systems.